sanderland/tsumego/README.md

 This repo contains the source code for the mobile app *Ten Thousand Tsumego* with over 10,000 go problems.

 ## Installation
-APK binaries are avaiable from [the `releases` tab](https://github.com/sanderland/tsumego/releases).
+* APK binaries for android are avaiable [here](https://github.com/sanderland/tsumego/releases).
+* You can also run the app on desktop by cloning the repository and running `python main.py`.

 ## Manual
 Simply choose a category, collection and browse the problems with the arrow keys.